NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/concealed-sheath.md

 usage: "worn"
 license: "ORC"
 identify:
 description: "This leather sheath is large enough to hold an item of up to light Bulk and is typically used for daggers, wands, thieves' tools, and similar objects.
-You can affix it to the inside of a boot, under a bracer or sleeve, or in other inconspicuous locations to gain a +1 item bonus to Stealth checks and DCs to hide or conceal the item within."
+You can affix it to the inside of a boot, under a bracer or sleeve, or in other inconspicuous locations to gain a +1 item bonus to [[Skills#Stealth|Stealth]] checks and DCs to hide or conceal the item within."
 powerTitle1:
 actionEconomy1:
 type1: